pranigopu/sentiMiner/notes/chromeExtension/usingDjangoBasedBackend/README.md

 - Display the results within the popup

 ## Notes on implementation
-I used the background service worker to make requests to my localhost server, instead of using the popup script itself.
-This is because when I applied the necessary code for making requests from the popup script _(the source code for this is present in the 'extensions' directory as 'popup (INVALID).js')_, I got the following errors<br>
+When trying to make requests from extension scripts (service worker, specifically) I got the following errors
 <br>**ERROR 1**<br>
 ```
-Access to fetch at 'http://127.0.0.1:8000/alpha/name?name=Prani' from origin 'chrome-extension://pehhkdndjcmeebmpmkeofnbaiideooeh'
-has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.If an opaque response
-serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
+Access to fetch at 'http://127.0.0.1:8000/alpha/name?name=Prani' from origin 'chrome-extension://pehhkdndjcmeebmpmkeofnbaiideooeh' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.
+If an opaque response serves your needs, set the request's mode to 'no-cors' to fetch the resource with CORS disabled.
 ```
 <br>**ERROR 2**<br>
 ```